pointfreeco/syncups/README.md

 ## Modern SwiftUI

-Our Standups application is a rebuild of Apple's Scrumdinger application, but with a focus on modern, best practices for SwiftUI development.
+Our SyncUps application is a rebuild of Apple's Scrumdinger application, but with a focus on modern, best practices for SwiftUI development.
 We faithfully recreate the Scrumdinger, but with some key additions: